Victoria Holdsworth: Career

+After her husband's death in 2003, Holdsworth took over as trustee of the J. Paul Getty Trust.

+Personal life

 She married James Bertram Lionel Brooke, the son of Anthony Walter Dayrell Brooke, in 1964.
 She and Brooke were divorced in 1969.
 She married John Paul Getty Jr. as her second husband in 1994.
 Her husband had been awarded an honorary knighthood in 1987, but was not able to use the title substantively until he became a British subject in 1997.
 After her husband was granted British citizenship, Holdsworth was styled as Lady Getty.
 She played a major role in reintroducing her husband to public life and helping him overcome his drug addiction.
-After her husband's death in 2003, Holdsworth took over as trustee of the J. Paul Getty Trust.

 Holdsworth lives at Wormsley Park, a country house in Buckinghamshire that was owned by her husband.
 In 2015 she purchased Lavenham Brook Farm in Suffolk.

 In popular culture

 Holdsworth is portrayed by the English actress Hannah New in the 2018 television series Trust on FX.